Jockey Club del Perú

 The Jockey Club del Perú in Lima is one of the leading racecourses in Peru.

 Background

 The Jockey Club del Perú has a seating capacity for about 25,000 people.
 It is located at the district of Santiago de Surco in Lima.

-Other than horse racing, the venue is also used for other events such as concerts.
+Other than horse racing, the venue is also used for other events such as concerts and sports events, like the Lima Challenger.